30 Spring Cleaning Tasks to Add to Your Checklist

 Clean and Organize the Garage

-During the winter the garage is usually one of the last places you want to spend anytime in.
-So the cleaning work piles up as spring arrives.
-It’s imperative to start cleaning the garage because you’ll be rummaging through there to get at the lawn mower and other landscaping tools.
+During the winter the garage is usually one of the last places you want to spend any amount of time in.
+That means the cleaning work has had months to pile up as spring arrives.
+It’s imperative to start cleaning the garage because you’ll be rummaging through there to get at the lawnmower and other landscaping tools.
 These tips will help you reduce the clutter and get your garage back in order.

 Remove All Mold and Mildew